 There is certainly always a focus on the measurement of results, and I agree that this is important but why not focus on what drives the results, using a more formal method?

 Before I move on, I want to make one thing very clear!!
-Behaviour is the product of a process that involves the interaction (non-linear) of beliefs, values, attitudes and interests within an environment.
-Leaders can then give feedback, have conversations, and train or coach employees to improve performance by going deeper to address the beliefs, values, attitudes and interests that an employee may possess and to eventually maintain or drive behaviour change.
+Behaviour is the product of a process that involves the interaction (non-linear) of beliefs, values, attitudes, and interests within an environment.
+Leaders can then give feedback, have conversations, and train or coach employees to improve performance by going deeper to address the beliefs, values, attitudes, and interests that an employee may possess and eventually maintain or drive behaviour change.

 So doesn’t it make sense to focus on behaviours?

 So let’s begin with the key questions: